The recovery of the magnificent Felis silvestris grampia

 The Scottish Wildcat Project

-Alladale Wilderness Reserve is an active participant in the recovery of the threatened Scottish wildcat.
-The species is now fully protected by law and is generally recognized as a separate subspecies, Felis silvestris grampia, to its European cousins, confined to the Central and Northern Highlands of mainland Scotland.
+Alladale Wilderness Reserve is an active participant in the recovery of the threatened Scottish Wildcat.
+The species is fully protected by law and is generally recognized as a separate subspecies, Felis silvestris grampia, to its European cousins, and is confined to the Central and Northern Highlands of mainland Scotland.

 Habitat destruction, human persecution, and interbreeding with domestic cats has decimated the population.
-There are now thought to be fewer than 400 individuals left, making it one of the rarest feline species in the world.
+There are now thought to be 100 to 300 individuals left, making it one of the rarest feline species in the world.

 Image by Alladale’s Reserve Manager Innes MacNeill

-A wildcat enclosure has been built on the reserve which currently houses four wildcats, two males and two females, as part of a captive breeding project in partnership with the Royal Zoological Society of Scotland.
+A wildcat enclosure has been built on the reserve which currently houses four wildcats, two males and two females, as part of a captive breeding project in partnership with the Royal Zoological Society of Scotland and Saving Wildcats.
 The wildcats are being bred with the ultimate aim of release at some point in the future, once appropriate preparations have been made.
 In July 2018, two kittens were born, the female’s first litter.
 Three more were born in 2019 and in 2020.

 Image by Innes MacNeill